 register for email updates

 Atlanta Unfiltered needs your financial support to continue researching and posting articles like this one.
-If you believe that disseminating this type of information is important, please consider using the Donate button on this page to keep The Georgia Transparency Project going.
+If you believe voters should have this information readily available, please use the Donate button on this page to keep The Georgia Transparency Project going.
 Sponsorships are available.

 Leaders in the public sector have plenty of public resources to promote their political views, accomplishments and experience.
 Often the public record holds much more: personal and campaign finance disclosures, expense reports, and business, tax and court filings.
 Here’s what they show: